nais/aivenator/README.md

 It is important that it should not overwrite or delete information already present in the secret.

 On Cleanup the handler is given a Secret (and a logger).
-It should use information in the Secret to make neecessary cleanup.
+It should use information in the Secret to make necessary cleanup.
 This means it is important that any information needed is added as annotations or labels in the Apply method.